Ervin Litkei: United States

 He moved in 1948 to Hollywood where he worked for several years.
 He was going to return to Hungary when he met Andrea Fodor in New York.
 The two were married and stayed in New York.

 Litkei wrote songs for film and translated lyrics of American hit songs into Hungarian.
 He met record producer Ethel Gabriel who introduced him to Eli Oberstein, the chief of RCA Victor at the time.
 Oberstein taught him the music business and treated him like a son.

 Musical Compositions

 Marches

-First first tribute march to a US president ("The Franklin D. Roosevelt March") was written when he was still in Hungary.
+His first tribute march to a US president ("The Franklin D. Roosevelt March") was written when he was still in Hungary.

 Some of his marches were played at inaugural ceremonies (including those for Lyndon Johnson and George Bush).
 For President Bill Clinton, he composed a march for him as well as a march for the First Lady (the first ever composed for a First Lady).

 "The Captured 50" was a tribute.
 It was written for the hostages held in the US Embassy in Tehran.
 Representative Richard T. Schulze of Pennsylvania submitted the lyrics of the composition to the Congressional Record.